FROM PROJECT TO PERMIT

 Garages & Garage Conversions

-As-built floor plan, fire separation, egress, and HVAC documentation.
+Permit documentation covering floor plan, fire separation, egress, and HVAC conditions.

 Process

 After-the-fact permits follow the same submission process as new construction — the difference is that the work is already in place.
-Your municipality reviews as-built drawings against current code and issues a certificate of approval when the work meets requirements.
+Your municipality reviews existing conditions permit documentation against current code and issues a certificate of approval when the work meets requirements.

 1